Knowledge Product for IYRP 2026 and UNCCD COP17

 Background

 Healthy soil underpins global food and nutrition security, with 95% of food production depending on soil resources.
-It is also central to ecosystem restoration, climate change mitigation and adaptation, biodiversity protection, and resilient livelihoods.
-Yet over one-third of the Earth’s surface is degraded, threatening agricultural productivity and community resilience worldwide.
+It is also central to ecosystem restoration, climate change mitigation and adaptation, biodiversity protection, water security and resilient livelihoods.
+Rangelands, which cover more than half of the Earth’s surface and support the direct livelihoods of an estimated 500 million people, are among the ecosystems where soil health is most critical and most neglected.
+Yet as much as 50 per cent of rangelands are degraded, threatening agricultural productivity, pastoral livelihoods, and community resilience worldwide.

 Members have already contributed to a first draft of this brief.
 CA4SH is now inviting additional inputs to: